 Introducing the Practice

 Most everyone in America has some idea of who Martin Luther King Jr. is.
 He is the civil rights activist who fought for equal rights for African Americans.
 He is the champion of nonviolent protest.
 He is the courageous leader who was tragically assassinated.
 And while many are aware that King was a Baptist minister whose Christian faith influenced his mission to work for equal rights, the role of prayer in King’s life isn’t discussed as often as the role of social action.
 Nevertheless, King was a man deeply committed to the practice of prayer, and it was from his prayer that he drew the motivation to accomplish so many great things.
 Even amidst the busiest times of his life, he regularly set aside time, even full days, for silence and prayer.
-In prayer, King found the strength, courage, and inner peace to love his enemies while actively working to oppose them.
+In prayer, King found the strength, courage, and inner peace to work towards loving his enemies while also actively working to oppose them.
 Through this deep inner prayer life, King found a way to respond to violence with nonviolence, hate with love, and fear with courage.
 Martin Luther King Jr. embodies the attitude of Jesus who, when on the cross, prayed for his enemies saying “Father, forgive them; for they do not know what they are doing.”
 When we open our hearts to the God who is merciful and loving, we too can follow in the example of Martin Luther King Jr. by praying for our enemies and showing them love, even if they continue to show us the opposite.

 Preparing for the Practice